Wilfred Mott

 Wilfred "Wilf" Mott is a recurring fictional character in the British science fiction television series Doctor Who, played by Bernard Cribbins.
 He is the grandfather of the Tenth Doctor's companion Donna Noble, and father of her mother, Sylvia Noble.
 As companion to the Doctor, an alien Time Lord from the planet Gallifrey, Donna travelled through space and time in the show's 2008 series, having numerous adventures.
 A believer in extraterrestrial life himself, Wilfred was proud of his granddaughter's adventures and helped to keep them a secret from her overbearing mother.
 He later became the Tenth Doctor's final companion in "The End of Time".

 Cribbins was originally intended to appear only in the 2007 Christmas special, "Voyage of the Damned", but when Howard Attfield was forced to retire from his role as Donna's father, Geoff Noble, due to illness (Attfield subsequently died), creator Russell T Davies reconceived Cribbins' role as Donna's grandfather and replaced Attfield with him for the fourth series.
-In May 2022, Cribbins was reportedly due to reprise the role for the series' 60th anniversary special in 2023, having been spotted on the set of the special.
-This will mark the final appearance of Mott and Cribbins's final acting role after the actor died on 27 July 2022.
+In May 2022, Cribbins was reportedly due to reprise the role for the series' 60th anniversary specials in 2023, having been spotted on the set of the specials.
+"Wild Blue Yonder", the special episode Cribbins appears in, marked his final acting role before his death on 27 July 2022; the episode is dedicated to his memory.
+Wilfred briefly appears in "The Giggle", portrayed by an uncredited stand-in and featuring usage of an archival audio recording of Cribbins from the 2008 episode "The Poison Sky".